byanthny/Athena/README.md

 </p>

 # Athena v0.0.1
 A mobile oriented web framework aimed at creating beautiful modern design effortlessly.
+Focused on endless customizability, by simply changing the variables in the variables.less file for almost every element without having to open mutliple files.
 A personal project I'm working on for fun.
 Feel free to use any of it as you wish.

 ---